 - Pypar, more commonly known as Pyp, recruit with Jon, originally with a mummers' troupe.

-- Dareon is a recruit in the same "class" as Jon and is named a steward sent to Eastwatch-by-the-sea.
+- Dareon is a recruit in the same "class" as Jon and is named a steward sent to Eastwatch-by-the-Sea.
 He was an apprentice singer in the Reach.
+While in Braavos he deserted but was killed by Arya Stark.

 - Todder, more commonly known as Toad, is a recruit in the same "class" as Jon, named a ranger.